sluukkonen/possu/README.md

 // To start off, you'll need a connection pool from `pg`. const pool = new Pool({ ... })

-// Each possu query function accepts a connection pool as an argument. const name = await queryOne(pool, sql`SELECT name FROM pet WHERE id = ${id}`)
+// Each possu query function accepts a connection pool and a query created with
+// the `sql` tagged template string as an argument. const name = await queryOne(pool, sql`SELECT name FROM pet WHERE id = ${id}`)

-// A client checked out from a pool is also accepted. const client = await pool.connect() try {
+// Instead of a pool, a client checked out from a pool is also accepted. const client = await pool.connect() try {
   const count = await queryOne(client, sql`SELECT count(*) FROM pet`)